 Long-term needs due to medical leave, birth-adoption of a child, grief, etc. can be arranged directly with the Associate Chair for Operations, Matthew Sivils.

 All faculty members and staff earn sick leave, and we are required to record it.
 Here is the university policy:

 4.5.2 Sick Leave

 All faculty members, regardless of appointment base, accrue sick leave at the rate of one and one-half days for each full month of employment, with no upper limit on the amount of unused sick leave that may be accrued.
 Part-time employees accrue pro-rated sick leave based on their fractional appointments.

 Finally, we need to be able to reach you during the entire exam week.
 Please stay in email contact until the semester is officially over.
 Here is the policy from the 2018/19 catalog:

 All faculty members and teaching assistants with instructional or grading responsibilities are considered to be on duty throughout the entire final examination week and are expected to be available to students during that week for discussion of any matters pertaining to the final examination and final grade or to other aspects of the course.

 Thank you for taking these policies seriously.
-Occasionally, we are contacted because of an emergency that concerns a student in a class and we need to find them.
+Occasionally, we are contacted because of an emergency and need to find a student or faculty member.
 Your on-file syllabus lets us know if you are meeting in the library or somewhere else that day; if there has been a sudden change in plans, we really need to know.
-More generally, we are accountable to taxpayers and tuition-payers and it’s good for us all if we can keep their trust.